With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreColumbus Regional Hospital is a mental health facility in Bartholomew County, IN, located at 2400 East 17th Street, 47201.
-Columbus Regional Hospital provides hospital inpatient treatment and outpatient treatment.
-Columbus Regional Hospital provides psychotropic medication, couples/family therapy and group therapy to seniors 65 or older, young adults and adults.
+Learn MoreColumbus Regional Hospital is a mental health clinic in Bartholomew County, Indiana, located at 2400 East 17th Street, 47201 zip code.
+Columbus Regional Hospital offers outpatient treatment and hospital inpatient treatment.
+Columbus Regional Hospital provides psychotropic medication, activity therapy and couples/family therapy to adults, seniors 65 or older and young adults.
 Columbus Regional Hospital also supports people with serious mental illness and seniors or older adults.
-Some other services available at Columbus Regional Hospital include suicide prevention services, case management and family psychoeducation.
+Some other services provided by Columbus Regional Hospital include suicide prevention services, case management and integrated primary care services.

-Learn MoreCenterstone Of Indiana Inc Centerstone Columbus is one of mental health facilities in Bartholomew County, Indiana, located at 720 North Marr Road, 47201 zip code.
-Centerstone Of Indiana Inc Centerstone Columbus provides telemedicine/telehealth and outpatient treatment.
-Centerstone Of Indiana Inc Centerstone Columbus provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to young adults, adults and children / adolescents.
-Centerstone Of Indiana Inc Centerstone Columbus also supports people with PTSD, clients referred from the court/judicial system and people with trauma.
-Additional services provided at Centerstone Of Indiana Inc Centerstone Columbus include psychosocial rehabilitation services, diet and exercise counseling and case management.
+Learn MoreCenterstone Of Indiana Inc Centerstone Columbus is a mental health facility in Bartholomew County, IN, located at 720 North Marr Road, 47201.
+Centerstone Of Indiana Inc Centerstone Columbus provides outpatient treatment and telemedicine/telehealth.
+Centerstone Of Indiana Inc Centerstone Columbus provides cognitive behavioral therapy, dialectical behavior therapy and group therapy to children / adolescents, young adults and seniors 65 or older.
+Centerstone Of Indiana Inc Centerstone Columbus also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Some other services available at Centerstone Of Indiana Inc Centerstone Columbus include supported employment, suicide prevention services and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.